Our research is editorially independent but we may earn a commission for purchases made through our links.

 A family spring break vacation doesn’t have to break the bank.
-There are lots of fantastic destinations to take advantage of that offer plenty for everyone, from tiny tots to teens and the adults.
+There are lots of fantastic destinations to take advantage of that offer plenty for everyone, from tiny tots to teens and adults.
 Near and far, you’ll find everything from seaside escapes to exciting cities, all at more budget-friendly prices.

 Virginia Beach, Virginia

 Virginia Beach is home to nearly 30 miles of beaches, with something for everyone, whether you’re looking for peace and tranquility, partying crowds or fun in the water like surfing.
-There are three miles of boardwalk to stroll and a wealth of exciting attractions too, like the Virginia Aquarium and Marine Science Center which showcases marine life like sharks, rays and sea turtles, along with plenty of restaurants, bars and nightclubs.
+There are three miles of boardwalk to stroll and a wealth of exciting attractions too, like the Virginia Aquarium and Marine Science Center, which showcases marine life like sharks, rays and sea turtles, along with plenty of restaurants, bars and nightclubs.

 New Orleans, Louisiana

 With Mardi Gras over, New Orleans makes an ideal spring break destination for families.
-There may be no beaches but there are plenty of other delights that can be enjoyed for free or at a relatively low cost.
-Stroll charming cobblestone streets, explore the French Quarter, visit the zoo, an outstanding aquarium or the children’s museum.
+There may be no beaches, but there are plenty of other delights that can be enjoyed for free or at a relatively low cost.
+Stroll charming cobblestone streets, explore the French Quarter, and visit the zoo, an outstanding aquarium or the children’s museum.
 The kids are sure to love the city’s famous beignets as well as an especially unforgettable swamp tour with opportunities to safely witness alligators as well as turtles, herons, egrets, owls and more.

 Hilton Head, South Carolina

 Spring Break is an ideal time to bring the family to Washington, D.C.
 It’s a great way for the kids to experience the country’s history through fascinating museums, and it often coincides with the period the cherry blossoms are in bloom.
-There are many museums that don’t charge admission, including The National Air and Space Museum with the world’s largest collection of historic aircraft and spacecraft, including the Wright brothers’ original 1903 flyer.
-The vast National Museum of American History, with Dorothy’s ruby slippers from “The Wizard of Oz” and Abraham Lincoln’s stovepipe that is free too.
+There are many museums that don’t charge admission, including The National Air and Space Museum, with the world’s largest collection of historic aircraft and spacecraft, including the Wright brothers’ original 1903 flyer.
+The vast National Museum of American History, with Dorothy’s ruby slippers from “The Wizard of Oz” and Abraham Lincoln’s stovepipe, is free too.
 If you stay just outside of the city, taking advantage of the area’s metro system, cheap accommodation is available as well.

 Amelia Island, Florida

 Just off the northern coast of Florida, Amelia Island features plenty of family-friendly activities with over a dozen miles of beautiful white sand beaches that are free from big spring break crowds, which provide a more tranquil atmosphere.
 Ride a bike on the miles of paved trails, go horseback riding on the sand, golf, sail or paddle through the tidal creeks and marshes.
-Fort Clinch State Park offers something for history buffs with one of the best-preserved 19th-century forts in the nation as well as hiking and biking trails.
+Fort Clinch State Park offers something for history buffs with one of the best-preserved 19th-century forts in the nation, as well as hiking and biking trails.
 In Fernandina Beach, you can take a tour of the historic downtown in a horse-drawn carriage.